rdkcentral/firebolt-apis/requirements/specifications/media/media-info.md

 ### 6.5.
 Supported HDR Profiles

-The `Device` module **MUST** have an `hdrProfilesSupported` method that returns the HDR profiles that the device supports, regardless of any connected display.
+The `Device` module **MUST** have an `hdrProfiles` method that returns the HDR profiles that the device supports, regardless of any connected display.

 ### 6.6.
 Supported HDCP Version

-The `Device` module **MUST** have a `hdcpVersionSupported` method that returns the latest HDCP version supported by the device.
+The `Device` module **MUST** have a `hdcpVersion` method that returns the latest HDCP version supported by the device.

 This method **MUST** return a value such as: